christinaa/rpi-open-firmware/README.md

     + compilation instructions for OSX in the [pdf](https://launchpadlibrarian.net/287100910/How-to-build-toolchain.pdf)

 #### Build instructions:
-Compiling for osx is basically the same; you just have to be careful of OSX's built-in gcc (it's actually lldb) and the default version of guile (2.x and totally not compatible with older syntax).
+Compiling for osx is basically the same; you just have to be careful of OSX's built-in gcc (it's actually llvm) and the default version of guile (2.x and totally not compatible with older syntax).

 install dependencies: